Understand which diet is optimal for you. Make smarter choices knowing what your body needs, requires and how it responds to food.

 Test your lactose intolerance and get your dairy intake recommendation.

-Assess your innate genetic speed in flush alcohol and make more conscious decision next time you down that pint!
+Assess your innate genetic speed in flushing alcohol and make more conscious decision next time you down that pint!

 Identify your vitamins requirements (complete overview on Vitamin A, Vitamin D, Vitamin B12 and Folate).